Manurocker95/Pokemon3DStoUnity/README.md

 - From the top bar click 3DStoUnity and hit import
 - Place your 3DS files in `Assets/Bin3DS` that would've been created
 - Hit import again
-- Exported files and prefabs get added to  `Assets/Exported`
+- Exported files and prefabs get added to  `Assets/Exported` by default.
+You can set a custom folder inside your Assets folder by clicking on `[...]` button.
-- Exported files and prefabs get added to  `Assets/GLTF_Exported`
+- Exported files and prefabs get added to  `Assets/GLTF_Exported` by default.
+You can set a custom folder inside your Assets folder by clicking on `[...]` button.
-- It's recommended to always click Refresh before importing and exporting

 For a step-by-step guide / more info: https://gbatemp.net/threads/tutorial-export-your-pokemon-animated-models-from-3ds-to-unity-engine-3d.532962/